May 2026 Snapshot

 Inside the Minds of Growth Insurance General Managers

 Behavioral intelligence for Growth Insurance General Managers, built from thousands of real executive conversations.
-Strongest signal: Stakeholder (4.8/5).
-Top priority: providing technology for cash collection.
+Strongest signal: Stakeholder (4.7/5).
+Top priority: creating a long-term focused, radically collegial company culture.

 Key Insights